quantorconsulting/mkdocs_build_plantuml/README.md

 ## Known restrictions

-- If you use `!include`s and the `render: "server"` option, this plugin merges those files manually.
+- If you use `!include` and the `render: "server"` option, this plugin merges those files manually.
 If there are any issues or side effects because of that, please open a ticket.
 - Dark mode / theme support is currently only available in server rendering mode.

+## Contributing

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.